 But back to how to handle those reviews.
 Here’s a quick rundown of points you should remember when you get a bad review:

-- You want to respond as quickly as possible so that others people are not able to read this angry review without your side of the story.
+- You want to respond as quickly as possible so that other people are not able to read this angry review without your side of the story.
 But be cautious.
-Don’t respond in the heat of the moment or you may say something you don’t want out in the public.
+Don’t respond in the heat of the moment or you may say something you don’t want out in public.

 - Take responsibility for your part in the problem and offer a sincere apology.
 Even if the review is unjustified, be empathetic to the reviewer’s complaint.
 Let them know you understand their frustration and will help them with their issue.
 This shows others that you care about your customers’ opinions and feelings and will hopefully calm the anger of this particular reviewer.